iakzs/iakzs/README.md

 ## 🌟 About Me

-I am a person that likes coding, many sports, using FL Studio 24 and sleeping.
+I am a person that likes coding, many sports and sleeping.

 ---